 Find ways to relax.
 Breathing exercises can be helpful before a test.
 You can also practice tensing and relaxing your muscles, like your toes or thighs, and your classmates won’t even notice.
 Another way to relax and to stop negative thinking is to focus on the present moment.
 You can do this by identifying something you can see, feel, hear, smell, and taste.

 Change the way you think.
 Notice when you’re being negative or harsh to yourself, and replace those thoughts with positive messages.
 Instead of thinking “I’m never going to college if I fail this test,” think “I’m prepared for this test, and I can ask my teacher for help if I need it.”

 Talk to your teacher, parent, and/or a guidance counselor about getting support for your test anxiety.
 Working with a counselor or therapist can be helpful in managing performance anxiety.
 As you continue to work on skills to manage your anxiety, a counselor may be able to work with your teachers to help you have extra time on tests or to take the test in a more quiet space.

 - Don’t cram!
 If you know a week ahead of time, set aside time each day to help you prepare.

 - Get organized.
 This will help you feel in control.

-- Go to review sessions and/or meet with your teacher/professor to find out what you should focus on for the test.
+- Choose a study space that is calm and quiet.
+Studying in the same or similar space can help you recall test material you’ve already studied.
+Go to review sessions and/or meet with your teacher/professor to find out what you should focus on for the test.
 Finding out what information is not important to remember is also helpful.

 - Get plenty of sleep (9 hours every night) especially before a test!